 The course material industry offers a variety of ways to lower textbook costs, but the most tried and true way is to provide students with greater access to used books.
 However, maximizing the number of used books your store has available can take a lot of time and resources.
 That’s why MBS created SimpleSource.
 SimpleSource gives stores an easy way to manage their entire wantlist process from wholesale inventory to marketplace sourcing.

-Last year during an industry conference, the University Book Store (UBS) Course Materials Manager Matt Schleede first heard about MBS’ new ordering tool SimpleSource.
+Last year during an industry conference, the University of Washington's University Book Store (UBS) Course Materials Manager Matt Schleede first heard about MBS’ new ordering tool SimpleSource.
 He was interested to see how the new tool worked and how it could help streamline their textbook ordering process.

 “I connected with our local rep and Lilli [Brooks].
 She set up a demo and walked us through how the tool works.
 SimpleSource matched well with what our goals were for sourcing,” Schleede said.
 “We are fairly aggressive to begin with, so this tool gives us a nice way to scoop up more books at a discounted rate that we can pass onto students.”

 The store used SimpleSource for the spring term 2019.
 They immediately noticed how easy it was to track their wantlist as it progressed.
 They could make changes to the cycles and parameters they set and access more MBS inventory while also sourcing from the marketplace.